silnrsi/wstr/src/content/docs/guides/font-design-and-development.md

 There are also other reliable sources for information on good font development practice.
 Their guidance may differ slightly from what is here but is generally sound.

-[Fonts and Layout for Global Scripts][cozens-flgs] has some excellent foundational material on font concepts and a detailed introduction to the complexities of OpenType.
-(Even if some sections are still being written).
+- [Fonts and Layout for Global Scripts][cozens-flgs] has some excellent foundational material on font concepts and a detailed introduction to the complexities of OpenType, even if some sections are still being written.

-The [Google Fonts Guide][gf-guide] contains information for font developers wishing to submit their fonts to the [Google Fonts service][gf].
+- The [Google Fonts Guide][gf-guide] contains information for font developers wishing to submit their fonts to the [Google Fonts service][gf].
 Although some of the guidance is unique to Google Fonts, much of it is generally good practice.

-The [Glyphs site][glyphs-learn] has many useful tutorials and technical articles.
+- The [Glyphs site][glyphs-learn] has many useful tutorials and technical articles.
 Most of them focus on using Glyphs, but also document good design techniques.
+- [Google Font Knowledge][gf-knol] is a knowledge base with various articles around font design and typography.

-The [Design With FontForge book][design-with-fontforge] can also be of interest.
+- [Design With FontForge][design-with-fontforge] can be helpful, however, the site does not support secure connections.

 ## Background knowledge